gerardtorrats/gerardtorratsespinosa.github.io/README.md

-This repository contains the files for my personal website: https://gerardtorratsespinosa.com/
+This repository contains the files for my personal website built with Hug: https://gerardtorratsespinosa.com/